Removable edges in cubic matching covered graphs: Introduction

 \section{Introduction}

 We consider only undirected simple graphs.
 A connected graph $G$ is {\it matching covered}, {also referred to as {\it 1-extendable},} if each edge lies in some perfect matching of $G$.
-A non-bipartite matching covered graph $G$ is {\it near-bipartite} if $G$ has a pair of edges $e$ and $f$ such that $G-\{e,f\}$ is bipartite and matching covered.
 For the terminologies related to matching covered graphs, we follow Lov\'asz and Plummer~\cite{LP86}.